 - If your business is a DBA (Doing Business As), use your personal Social Security number and your name as it appears on the Social Security card.

 - Write the address the same way as you did when applying for your Data Universal Numbering System (DUNS).
 If you forgot the exact address, look for the DUNS confirmation email.
 (A period, a comma or writing “Calle” instead of “Street”, or vice versa, can make a difference and lock the system.)
-For information on how to get the DUNS number, access this link.

 - In the country field, check the United States option and in the state, use Puerto Rico.